manuelesvi/cuclock/README.md

 ___

 ## About

-A WinUI+Console application that runs at 0, 15, 30 & 45 minutes every hour
-to tell the time in mexican spanish (requires Windows).
+A multiple UI application (Console + WinUI + MAUI) that runs at 0, 15, 30 & 45 minutes every hour to tell the time in mexican spanish along a short phrase taken from Tolstoi's Aphorisms book.

-Once the current time has been announced, system will pick up a phrase randomly from `Aphorismus.Shared.dll` and display it as a Toast Notification.

 ## Compile WinUI desktop application
 1. Open `CUClock.sln` with Visual Studio 2022